flexigpt/vscode-extension/README.md

   - To use system variable add `{system.*variableName*}`, variableName can be one of [Predefined System Variables](#predefined-system-variables)
   - To use user variable add `{user.*variableName*}`, variableName must be in variables field in prompt file.

+- requestparams: optional
+  - This is an object of type `{ [key: string]: any }`.
+  - Any params relevant to the GPT provider API can be overridden.
+  - Valid params for OpenAI completion request can be found in this [API reference](https://platform.openai.com/docs/api-reference/completions).

 - handler: Optional

   - handler is used to handle a response.
 By default, replace function is used.
 Handle function can be one of [Predefined System Function](#predefined-system-function) or a User defined function.